jaroslawhartman/withings-sync/README.md

 ### 4.2 Garmin auth

-You can configure the location of the garmin session file with the variabe `GARMIN_SESSION`.
+You can configure the location of the Garmin token file with the `GARMIN_SESSION` environment variable.
+If the path ends in `.json`, it is used directly as the token file.
+Otherwise, the runtime normalizes it to `<path>.json` to avoid conflicts with legacy session files.

 Note: If you specify both `--config-folder` and the `GARMIN_SESSION` environment variable, the `--config-folder` option takes precedence.

+**Upgrading from garth-based versions:** Garmin authentication has been migrated from the deprecated `garth` library to `python-garminconnect`.
+Old `.garmin_session` files created by garth cannot be reused directly.
+One fresh login is required after upgrading — after that, saved tokens are reused automatically and `GARMIN_PASSWORD` may be omitted on subsequent runs.

 ### 4.3 Config folder

 By default, withings-sync stores session files in your home directory:
 - `~/.withings_user.json` for Withings authentication
-- `~/.garmin_session` for Garmin authentication
+- `~/.garmin_session.json` for Garmin authentication tokens

 You can use the `--config-folder` or `-c` argument to store all session files in a custom folder: